aus-ref-clim-data-nci/aus-ref-clim-data-nci/Catalogue/datasets/mswep.md

 "MSWEP is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
 Please [contact us](https://www.gloh2o.org/contact/) if you are affiliated with a commercial entity and want to trial MSWEP.
 If you do not have a commercial affiliation and you intend to use the product for non-commercial purposes, please send us a [request](https://www.gloh2o.org/) by clicking "APLY HERE" under the "Data license" section.
 You will receive a link to the Google Drive containing MSWEP once your request has been approved. "

 ## Data citation
-No citstion has been provided on their [website](https://www.gloh2o.org/).
+No citation has been provided on their [website](https://www.gloh2o.org/).

 ## References